What is Bitcoin? The Plain-English Guide

 - Want to understand trading Bitcoin (not just holding it)?
 Read the BTC Perpetuals Trading Guide — same plain-English style, covering how Bitcoin markets actually move and what professional traders look for.

 - Want to see how a real, structured trading system works?
-The CAP Framework walkthrough shows the decision logic top professionals use to evaluate every Bitcoin trade — built around an 8-gate checklist that filters out 80% of bad setups before they even tempt you.
+The CAP Framework walkthrough shows the decision logic top professionals use to evaluate every Bitcoin trade — built around an 8-point pre-trade checklist that filters out 80% of bad setups before they even tempt you.

 - Want to learn about other digital assets?
 Read What is Ethereum?, What is Solana?, or What is Gold (as an asset)?